 Typical outdoor systems have a left and right speaker in a stereo configuration.
-Sometimes, you only need one speaker, such as for small nooks, or you may need to use three speakers when the space is large enough to require sound between two speakers.
+Sometimes, you only need one speaker, such as for small nooks, or you may need three speakers when the space is large enough to require sound between two speakers.

 A stereo-input speaker is typically used for situations of this nature.
-It has inputs for both left and right channels, separating the audio, and 2 tweeters.
+It has inputs for both left and right channels, separating the audio and 2 tweeters.

 Four-conductor cables are more convenient when you have stereo input speakers.
 This kind of cable has two channels in a single casing.

 You can create a system for your outdoor space by running speaker wire from the Sonos Architectural speakers to the outdoor amplifier,r as Tara did for her treehouse.

 With the Sonos Port, you can easily upgrade your outdoor sound system by adding compatibility with the Sonos line of wifi speakers.

 4: 70-volt speakers and amps

 If you want music in outside spaces, a 70-volt system will drive several speakers with just one amp.
 These systems are meant for commercial use and can cut down on costs.